 A criminal charge means your future is at stake.
-For a student, you’ll be restricted in your future occupations.
-A professional such as a doctor, lawyer, or nurse can lose their professional license with a conviction.
+You may be restricted in your future occupations and a professional such as a doctor, lawyer, or nurse can lose their professional license with a conviction.
 Should the media cover your case, you can be “tried in the court of public opinion,” and likely “convicted” long before your court date.
 How will you find an impartial jury and receive a fair trial anywhere in Maine?

 Maine uses a unique system of classifying a crime.
 Instead of “misdemeanors” and “felonies,” the state uses Class A through Class E. The higher the classification, the more serious the crime, and the harsher the penalties for a conviction at trial.